-Prevent/Channel Referrals: Refer to MASH (mash@coventry.gov.uk) and to CTU\GATEWAY@west\midlands.pnn.police.uk
+Prevent/Channel Referrals: Refer to MASH (mash@coventry.gov.uk) and to CTU_GATEWAY@west_midlands.pnn.police.uk

 5.12 If a child's situation does not appear to be improving following a referral, the school may re-refer the child.
-We will also consider using the Coventry Safeguarding Children Partnership's Escalation and Resolution of Professional Disagreements policy. to ensure that our concerns have been addressed and that the situation improves for the child.
+We will also consider using the Coventry Safeguarding Children Partnership's Managing Professional Disagreements policy to ensure that our concerns have been addressed and that the situation improves for the child.